Optimal cleaning for singular values of cross-covariance matrices: Proofs

 \subsubsection{Proof of \lemm{lem:SubGaussianMainVariables}}

-\la{sec:measure_concentration} Let $Z\in\R^{m\ti T}$ be a matrix whose entries are independent standard Gaussian variables, so that $\bX$, $\bY$ can be realized as in \eqre{eq:defRS2912182}: $\bX=RZ$, $\bY=SZ$, for $R,S$ as in \eqre{eq:defRS291218}.
-This leads, by \eqre{eq:30121822}, to By the second part of Proposition \re{247153}, what we have to prove is that the maps associating the variables $G,H,A,B,L,\Tta,K\in \C$ to $Z\in \R^{m\ti T}$ are all Lipschitz for the Frobenius norm $\|\cdot\|_{\text{F}}$ from \eqre{opt_problem00} on $\R^{m\ti T}$, with Lipschitz constant As this argument is quite standard (close to e.g. \cite[Sec.
+\la{sec:measure_concentration} With the notation of the proof of Lemma \re{lem:151121}, by the second part of Proposition \re{247153}, what we have to prove is that the functions mapping $\bZ\in \R^{m\ti T}$ to the variables $G,H,A,B,L,\Tta,K\in \C$ are all Lipschitz for the Frobenius norm $\|\cdot\|_{\text{F}}$ from \eqre{opt_problem00} on $\R^{m\ti T}$, with Lipschitz constant As this argument is quite standard (close to e.g. \cite[Sec.
 2.3.1]{agz} or \cite[Lem.
 7.1]{capJTP} with \cite[Lem.
 B.2]{FloRomain1} instead of \cite[Lem.
 A.2]{capJTP}), we only give the main lines.
-Consider a variation $\delta_Z$ of $Z$, and then: \begin{enumerate} \ite Use the \emph{resolvant formula}: for all square matrices $M,\delta_M$, to expand the variations of the matrices $\bG$ and $\wtG$ at first order in $\delta_Z$. \ite By non-commutative H\"older inequalities (see e.g. \cite[Appendix A.3]{agz}), for any product $M_1\cd M_k$ of matrices with any size and any $i=1,\ld, k$, where $\|\cdot\|_{\text{op}}$ denotes the operator norm.
+Consider a variation $\delta_\bZ$ of $\bZ$, and then: \begin{enumerate}\ite Use \eqre{eq:30121822}. \ite Use the \emph{resolvant formula}: for all square matrices $M,\delta_M$, to expand the variations of the matrices $\bG$ and $\wtG$ at first order in $\delta_\bZ$. \ite By non-commutative H\"older inequalities (see e.g. \cite[Appendix A.3]{agz}), for any product $M_1\cd M_k$ of matrices with any size and any $i=1,\ld, k$, where $\|\cdot\|_{\op{op}}$ denotes the operator norm.
 This has to be used with the fact that $\bG$ and $\wtG$ have operator norms $\le \op{dist}(z^2, [0, +\infty))^{-1}$. \ite On any square matrices space endowed with the Frobenius norm, the trace is the scalar product with the identity matrix, hence is Lipschitz with Lipschitz constant the Frobenius norm of the identity matrix (which depends on the dimension). \end{enumerate}